pratik2374/pdf_chatbot/readme.md

     ```bash
     pip install -r requirements.txt
     ```
 ## Usage

+1. Create a `.env` file in the project directory and add your OpenAI API key and Huggingface token:
+    ```plaintext
+    OPENAI_API_KEY=your_openai_api_key
+    HUGGINGFACE_TOKEN=your_huggingface_token
+    ```
-1. Run the application:
+2. Run the application:
     ```bash
     streamlit run app.py
     ```
-2. Open your web browser and go to `http://localhost:8501` to interact with the application.
+3. Open your web browser and go to `http://localhost:8501` to interact with the application.
+- **Streamlit Deployment**: The application is deployed using Streamlit for an interactive user interface.

 ## Contributing